Who are we?

 We have been converting basements, waterproofing structures and making cellars dry since 1991 and it’s fair to say we know a thing or two about this subject.

-We pride ourselves as being true experts in basement waterproofing and conversions and as such we are one of the very few to be fully qualified in this field.
+We pride ourselves as being true experts in basement waterproofing and conversions and as such we are one of the very few waterproofing specialists in the region to be fully qualified in this field.

 Whatever your basement needs are, we can make it happen!